apehex/jekyll-theme-consulting/README.md

 Uses the basic template from the [cookie consent plugin][cookieconsent].

+Space image in the banner: the Pillars of Creation, courtesy of NASA.

 Repository [Jekyll logo][jekyll-logo] icon licensed under a [Creative Commons Attribution 4.0 International License][cc4-license].

 ## License